Part 6: Using Terrain, Chains, and Constellations

 7. Click Close to close the Search Standard Object Data dialog box.

-Raising Morton's height above the ground
+Raising the base team's height above the ground

 Although you aren't using an actual antenna in your analysis, the location of the antenna on the base team's building is located on the building's roof, which is 25 feet above ground level.